undur/Parsley/README.md

 ## Usage

-*Note that If you're using [wonder-slim](https://github.com/undur/wonder-slim) you don't have to do add or enable Parsley.
+*Note that If you're using [wonder-slim](https://github.com/undur/wonder-slim) you don't have to do do anything to add or enable Parsley.
 It's already there.*

 Parsley releases are deployed to the WOCommunity maven repository, so if you've got your environment set up for WO development just add this dependency to your `pom`.